jonananas/knowledge/java8datetime.md

 # Java 8 DateTime API

-''Instant'' Instant in time in UTC, useful for logs, schedule international meeting etc.
-'''ZonedDateTime'''

 | Class         | Explanation                     | Useful for   |
 | -------       | -------------                   | ------------ |
 | Instant       | Instant in time in UTC          | Timestamp in logs, schedule international meetings, etc |